Sidkm18/Chikoo_Counter/README.md

   - Buzzer alerts
 - 📟 **User Interface via 16x2 LCD + Keypad**
 - 🎯 **Target Mode**: Set a target count to auto-close the gate
-- 📊 **Live Count Mode**: Keep counting indefinitely
+- 📊 **Live Count Mode**: Keep counting till the max capacity is achieved then close the trapdoor

-## 🔌 Hardware Used

-- ESP32-CAM
-- Arduino Uno
-- IR Sensor
-- Servo Motor
-- Buzzer
-- 16x2 LCD with I2C module
-- 4x4 Matrix Keypad
-- Jumper wires, breadboard, power supply

 ## 📡 Communication